 Cryptocurrency may sound like a utopian virtual world to the uninitiated.
 Veterans know it to be just as competitive and unpredictable as any other industry.
-That is an accurate description of what is happening amidst the Curve Finance project’s Curve Wars.
+That accurately describes what is happening amidst the Curve Finance project’s Curve Wars.

 Read on to know why Curve (CRV) is outperforming other Digital Assets:

 These battles allow crypto to evolve while gradually shedding projects that don’t have market utility.
 Bitcoin has had some hard forks where the community splits, and two separate cryptocurrencies emerge.
 Crypto gambling enthusiasts on BC.GAME will know the most prominent Bitcoin fork; Bitcoin Cash.
 Such upheaval and jostling are not unusual because of this industry’s value.

 Curve (CRV) Finance is emerging as a vibrant platform for crypto entrepreneurs.
 Its governance token, CRV, is one of the most exciting assets in the DeFi sector.